Two dirt bikes parked side by side on a dirt track, one labeled as a 2-stroke and the other as a 4-stroke

 In terms of initial and long-term costs, 2-stroke engines may appear more cost-effective at first glance.

-However, when considering factors like fuel efficiency, maintenance, and the lifespan of engine components, 4-stroke engines can be more economical.
+However, when considering factors like fuel efficiency, maintenance, and the lifespan of engine components, 4-stroke engines can be more economical in the long run.

 The choice between 2-stroke and 4-stroke engines should also factor in the type of riding – whether it's for leisure, as seen with many Yamaha motorcycles, or for more rugged use like dirt bikes.